tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/sp3-archlinux-gnome.md

 description = "I recently acquired a SP3 and here's my experience with using Linux on it."
 +++

-Recently, I acquired a Surface Pro 3 for a good deal.
+Recently, I acquired a Surface Pro 3 for a great deal.
 I was looking for a small computing device and wanted something I could run desktop Linux on, so an Android tablet or Chromebook were out of the race already.

 I settled on the SP3 for a couple reasons:
 + It has x86 hardware so no issues installing Linux.